The New Residence Hall

 The design incorporates environmentally friendly materials and energy-and-water-efficient systems, including a ground source heat pump with geothermal loop for heating and air-conditioning needs.

-A sustainable design worthy of Gold LEED® certification was a primary goal of the project.
-When the building was completed, however, the award was Gold certification, making Columbia's new residence hall the first such facility in the city of Decatur.
+A sustainable design worthy of Gold LEED® certification was a primary goal of the project, and was acheived.
+Columbia's new residence hall is the first such facility in the city of Decatur to be Gold certified.